Mangia! Mangia!

 Holiday season, whether you celebrate or not, can be a time of community gathering and delicious meals.
 We checked in with our talented kitchen and culinary team after their wildly successful stint with Big Sur Food & Wine.
 Chefs D3 and Quinton and baker Camilla open their recipe notebooks for some non-denominational holiday yum.
 We take care of you by nourishing you so you can focus on the things that you came to Esalen to do,” says Esalen Food and Beverage Manager Chloe Scott.

 The cooks and work-scholars that make up the Esalen kitchen staff perform mouthwatering alchemic magic daily — mixing, blending, and transforming a multitude of ingredients and spices, a few dozen feet from the Farm & Garden to create culinary delights for the Esalen community, guests and staff alike.
-"We are preparing three meals a day for 120 people — every single day,” says Food and Beverage Manager Chloe Scott.
+"We are preparing more than 750 meals — every single day,” says Food and Beverage Manager Chloe Scott.

 "It's a beautiful thing to present delicious meals for our guests, in accordance with Maslow's hierarchy of needs.
 They are fed and cared for, and with those needs met, they have the spaciousness to do the self-care and personal work in their workshops.
 We take care of them by nourishing them so they can focus on the things that they came to Esalen to do.
 Folks come here to meet a variety of goals and challenges.
 None of that is possible without having nutritious ingredients in their bellies.
 Then, you’re able to cultivate the mind's and the spirit's work."